kartoza/sawps/docs/src/developer/guide/workflows.md

 ### Pull Request Template

 If it has related issues, add links to the issues(like `#123`) in the description.
-Fill in the [Pull Request Template](./templates/pull-request-template.md) by check your case.
+Fill in the [Pull Request Template](./templates/pull-request-template.md) by checking your case.